-Dexamethasone at a dose of 2mg/kg intraperitoneally was used to induce hyperglycaemia in Sprague Dawley halothane anaesthetized rats [6].
+Dexamethasone at a dose of 2mg/kg intraperitoneally was used to induce Sprague Dawley halothane anaesthetized rats [5].
 Four days after administration, the plasma glucose level was observed to be 159% greater than in normal rats.
 Nicotine has been shown to stimulate the adrenal gland resulting in the discharge of adrenaline.
 The rush of adrenaline stimulates the body and causes a sudden release of glucose.

 Commiphora kerstingii is a tree of 10m high that grows in savanna from Togo to Nigeria, and on to Central African Republic, and it belongs to the family Burseraceae.
 The wood is soft it is used to make saddle and is sometimes hollowed out to make quivers in Yola area of Northern Nigeria.
 The evergreen bark seems to have engendered an idea that the tree is little likely to burn, so that it has acquired vernacular names suggestive of protection against fire, and survival of property and therefore of inheritance.
-Traditionally the leaf is used by people of North Western Nigeria for managing diabetes mellitus.
-The aim of the study is to scientifically evaluate the antidiabetic effect of the leaf extract of C. kerstingii in Wistar rats.
+The bark is sometimes used as an antidote to arrow-poison.
+Fulani herdsmen feed the leaves to goats, and in a superstitious token lay sticks of the plant across graves, perhaps in the same sense of conferring protection [6].
+In Zaria Nigeria, the stem-bark is used traditionally for managing diabetes mellitus.
+The aim of the study is to scientifically evaluate the antidiabetic effect of the stem-bark extract in Wistar rats.